Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Sanibel Captiva Conservation Foundation (SCCF) Preserves

 The Sanibel Captiva Conservation Foundation and the citizens of Sanibel had the foresight and diligence to protect the island’s interior freshwater wetlands.
 In the 1970’s they bought back properties that were originally zoned for housing development.
-These areas are the natural preserves we see today.
+These areas are the natural preserves found today.

 The SCCF Nature Center, on Saniblel-Captiva Road, is a great place to visit.
-Along with seeing the center’s exhibits, you can hike the Sanibel Slough Trails located directly behind the building.
+As well as seeing the center’s exhibits, hike the Sanibel Slough Trails located directly behind the building.
 (Bikes are not allowed on this trail.)
-These short trails lead to an observation tower, where you can view the Sanibel River.
+These short trails lead to an observation tower and a view the Sanibel River.

 On my visit to Sanibel, I toured the Sanibel Garden Preserve.
 Biking was allowed on these trails.